home-assistant/home-assistant.io/source/_integrations/synology_dsm.markdown

 ### General sensors

-Entities reporting the update and security status of the NAS.
+Entity reporting the security status of the NAS.

 <div class='note'>